-As far back as 2016 there were plans for Common Law community Officers/Constables to be trained up and to protect people and property against State Police corruption and abuse of power.
-The concept established itself in its complete fullness last year, meetings took place, much conversation was had and a collective of people from different groups and diverse backgrounds came together and founded the Lawful Observers – for the purpose of creating community policing 'by the people for the people'.
+AS far back as 2016, there were plans for Common Law community Officers/Constables to be trained up and to protect people and property against State Police corruption and abuse of power.
+The concept established itself in its complete fullness last year, meetings took place, many conversations were had and a collective of people from different groups and diverse backgrounds came together and founded the Lawful Observers – for the purpose of creating a community policing 'by the people for the people."

-"I became a Lawful Observer student/volunteer so that I could deepen my understanding and intellectual appreciation of how both Common Law and state legislative statutes influence our daily lives and also to learn what we can do, lawfully and honourably, to protect our inalienable human rights,"he says.
+"I became a Lawful Observer student/volunteer so that I could deepen my understanding and intellectual appreciation of how both Common Law and state legislative statutes influence our daily lives and also to learn what we can do, lawfully and honourably to protect our inalienable human rights."

-"The Lawful Observer training informed me how policing best practice is actually via something called "due process".
-It has taught me what is really meant by "duty of care" and the " impartiality in the service of law."
+"The Lawful Observer training informed me how Policing best practice is actually via something called "due process", it has taught me what is really meant by "duty of care" and the " impartiality in the service of the law."

 "Personally, attending the Lawful Observer training has strengthened my knowledge of our rights, given me the confidence to stand up for these rights, and the knowledge of how to conduct myself in a peaceful and assertive manner when dealing with these issues in public."